What Is Psychodynamic Therapy?

 Is Psychodynamic Therapy Evidence-Based?

-Yes, psychodynamic therapy is evidence-based, as a growing body of research shows the effectiveness of this therapy method for treating post-traumatic stress disorder (PTSD), depression, anxiety, eating disorders, and personality disorders.
+Yes, psychodynamic therapy is evidence-based, as a growing body of research shows the effectiveness of this therapy method for treating post-traumatic stress disorder (PTSD), depression, somatic symptom disorder, anxiety, eating disorders, and personality disorders, such as narcissistic personality disorder.
 According to a study published in the American Psychological Association (APA), psychodynamic therapy had an effect size of 0.97 for overall symptom improvement, while antidepressant medication had an effect size of 0.31.

 According to another study published in Psychotherapy and Psychosomatics, psychodynamic therapy had an overall effect of 80% in reducing depression symptoms compared to no therapy.
 In another study published in Clinical Psychology Review, researchers found that psychodynamic therapy had an effectiveness of 70% for reducing anxiety symptoms compared to other therapies.